I want to parallel test my application on various OEM and android versions?

 Use the “Create VM” endpoint

-with the `deviceId` field set to each recipe.
+with the deviceId field set to each recipe.

 You can script this with a simple loop (Python, Bash, etc.) to start dozens of VMs at once.

-*Connect* to each VM via the Genymotion Cloud SDK or WebDriver (Appium, Espresso, etc.).
+4. Run your test suite Connect to each VM via the Genymotion Cloud SDK or WebDriver (Appium, Espresso, etc.).
+For example, with Appium:

 capabilities = {